 The Foreign and Commonwealth Office advise against all travel to within 10km of the border with Yemen and against all but essential travel between 10km and 80km of this border.
 If you’re currently in an area to which the FCO advise against all but essential travel, you should consider whether you have an essential reason to remain.
 If you do not, you should leave the area.

-Since 25 March, Saudi Arabia has been leading air strikes in Yemen following the request for support from President Hadi to deter continued Houthi aggression.
-There have been a number of clashes along the Saudi-Yemen border which have resulted in casualties.
+Since 25 March, Saudi Arabia has been leading coalition air strikes in Yemen following the request for support from President Hadi to deter continued Houthi aggression.
+Clashes along the Saudi-Yemeni border have increased in recent weeks, resulting in military and civilian casualties.

 Cases of Middle East respiratory syndrome coronavirus (MERS-CoV) in patients from Saudi Arabia continue to be reported to the World Health Organization.
 For the latest information and advice, see the website of the National Travel Health Network and Centre (NaTHNaC).

 There is a high threat from terrorism.
 See Terrorism